mazzalab-ieo/recallme/README.md

 ## License

  RecallME is a free non-commercial software.
 Users need to obtain the ANNOVAR license by themselves.
-Contact the Authors for commercial use.

  ## Reference